The Scarlet Flower (1952 film): Creation history

 In the 1950s, for Lev Atamanov, sharply, there was a question of creation of epic and national fairy-tales.
 Especially sharply, there was a question of creation of full-fledged images of "living" people, heroes.
 For the aid to animators, the photographed scenes played by living actors were prepared.
 These scenes were projected on the special screens which are built in tables, and heroes were transferred to paper by the planimetric line.
 The translated image was exposed to processing, was driven in a graphic image for what proportions and many other things changed.
 This method received the name "eclair".
 In the movie "Scarlet Flower" it was applied very precisely and scrupulously, in others — is stylized or is selective.
 During application of "eclair" to artists has the luck to communicate to brilliant actors closely.
 The role of the merchant was played by Nikolay Bogolyubov, Vsevolod Meyerhold's pupil.
 The monster was played by Mikhail Astangov.

 Video

 The animated film usually was issued on video in PAL system.
 In the early 1990s, the animated film is released on a videotape by the film association "Krupnyy Plan"; other animated films in this collection: The Flying Ship, Rejuvenating apples, In some tsardom ….
 To the middle of the 1990th, the animated film was issued in the VHS collection of the best Soviet animated films Studio PRO Video.
 In 1994 — 1995, the Soyuz studio released this animated film in the collection No. 28 together with the animated film Magic Ring, is reissued in 1996 and later.

+In 2025, the film was released on Blu-ray by Deaf Crocodile as part of their “Treasures of Soviet Animation: Volume Two” collection, alongside Lev Atamanov’s other films, The Snow Queen (1957 film) and The Key (1961 film).